mobbr/mobbr-api-v1/specifications/README.md

 <p>
     It is possible to supply a page script as well as a domain script.
 In this case the processor will cascade (combine) the scripts.
-Duplicate values are overwritten following the order of declaration.
+Duplicate fields are overwritten by order of declaration.
-    Participants can never be overwritten through cascading scripts, to combine participants with the same ID they need to have different roles.
 </p>

 <p>
-    Using this logic it is possible to specify global participants in the /PARTICIPATION.TXT that can never be excluded by button or page scripts.
+        Participants can never be overwritten through cascading scripts, to combine participants with the same ID they need to have different roles.
+This makes it possible to specify global participants in the /PARTICIPATION.TXT that can never be excluded by button or page scripts.
 For instance the website owner and such.
 If such a recipient such has a percentage share, his share can never be reduced nor excluded.
 </p>